Serinoxxx/NGOAC/README.md

 - If you haven't heard of ParrelSync I highly recommend it - no more building to test your multiplayer game!
 - https://github.com/VeriorPies/ParrelSync

+IF you already have ClientNetworkAnimator and/or ClientNetworkTransform, you can remove these from the NGOAC folder (they're from the Unity Co-op Client Auth Example)

 ## Tested on:
 2022.3.21f1

 ## Limitations:
-This has only been tested with ClientNetworkTransform i.e. clients have authority of their positions and animations Late Join is not supported
+- This has only been tested with ClientNetworkTransform i.e. clients have authority of their positions and animations
+- Late Join is not supported
-- clients joining after another player has picked up a weapon will not see the weapon as equipped Projectiles (from bow/rifle) are not in sync, these should probably be spawned and owned by the server Clients are checking their own damage against them - this can result in pvp hits not registering, this should be flipped to an I Shot You First approach for better gameplay feel if players can damage each other
+	- clients joining after another player has picked up a weapon will not see the weapon as equipped
+- Projectiles (from bow/rifle) are not in sync, these should probably be spawned and owned by the server
+- Clients are checking their own damage against them - this can result in pvp hits not registering, this should be flipped to an I Shot You First approach for better gameplay feel if players can damage each other

-IF you already have ClientNetworkAnimator and/or ClientNetworkTransform, you can remove these from the NGOAC folder (they're from the Unity Co-op Client Auth Example)

 # Setup Instructions:
 1. Import "NGOAC.unitypackage"